 - Requirements to hire employees in the UAE

-- Overview of hiring options in UAE
+- Overview of hiring options in the UAE

-- Hiring & Employment Practice in UAE
+- Hiring and employment practice in the UAE

 - How to hire employees in the UAE without a local entity (PEO/EOR)

 After setting up your business and acquiring your license, you need to sponsor your employees.
 According to Article 13 of the UAE Labour Law, companies cannot employ non-nationals without taking prior consent of the Department of Labour and obtaining a work permit.

 When giving a work permit, the Ministry of Human Resources and Emiratisation considers the following: